 Continence Foundation of Australia Submissions

-The Continence Foundation of Australia contributed to the Federal Government’s 2021-22 budget, following the annual call for pre-Budget submissions.
+The Continence Foundation of Australia made a submission to the Federal Government’s 2023-24 budget.

-The Foundation looks forward to working with the Australian Government to deliver improved health outcomes for all Australians.
+The Continence Foundation of Australia looks forward to the opportunity to work with the Australian Government to deliver these important initiatives which will enhance improved health outcomes for all Australians.

 The Continence Foundation of Australia aims to influence policymakers and impact policies to ensure they consider the needs of people affected by incontinence.

 Our advocacy efforts currently focus on the following issues:

 - Increasing awareness of incontinence as a significant health issue for many Australians.

 - Improving the screening and assessment of incontinence for Australians accessing aged care services and those with disability to ensure their care is safe and effective, individualised and maintains their dignity.

 - Improving funding for continence products and assessments to ensure that continence care and incontinence management is safe and effective for older Australians and those with a disability.